OSIA-team/HAN/README.md

 ```
 Allow browser to use a microphone on this site (if needed)

-4) Refresh the page

-5) Here we go, have a fun.
+4) Here we go, have a fun.
 You can use HAN how you please.
 If you want to use voice commands check section with available commands

 ## Available Voice Commands
 First of all you can say hi to HAN by